stoplightio/documentation/designer.md

 ## Security Schemes

 Typically, an API has one or more ways to authenticate a request.
 The method could be API key authentication via headers or query string, basic authentication, OAuth, etc. The security schemes section allows you to define one or more of these authentication methods, with defaults.
-Later, when defining endpoints, you can [reference any security schemes](/docs/designer/#endpoints-authentication) you've defined here.
+Later, when defining endpoints, you can [use any project security schemes](/docs/designer/#endpoints-authentication) you've defined.

-Security schemes defined on a project are compatible with the [SL.variables](/docs/designer/#environments-sl-variables) system.
+Security schemes defined on a project support with the [SL.variables](/docs/designer/#environments-sl-variables) system.
 This means that, for example, you could set Bearer \`<<apiKey>>\` as the default value for your "Authentication" header.
 Then, when using various features in the designer like "Send Test Request", your authentication header will automatically be added to the request, with the correct apiKey filled in by the variables system.

 # Environments